Update the Firmware

 BOOT

-- Release the Reset button and wait for 10 seconds
+button and hold for 10 seconds - Release the

 BOOT